 - accept security for clearance of a debt.

-Once established, then the committee will receive clear reports on any concerns outlined in the Liquidation, from the Liquidator.
-Then, any changes, therefore, need to be brought to the committees’ attention and then if required, sanctioned by them for the Liquidator to progress.
+Once established, the committee will receive clear reports on any concerns outlined in the Liquidation, from the Liquidator.
+Then, any changes, therefore, need to be brought to the committees’ attention, and then, if required, sanctioned by them for the Liquidator to progress.
 They may be: –

-- Potential legal action which if lost then could incur further cost to the Liquidation;
+- Potential legal action, which if lost, could incur further costs to the liquidation;

 Checking The Liquidator – Fees:

-The “Liquidation committee” therefore agrees on the Fees the Liquidators receives, at the first meeting of Creditors?
+The “Liquidation committee” therefore agrees on the Fees the Liquidators receive at the first meeting of Creditors?

-Once fees are then agreed, the Liquidator, therefore, may bill up to the agreed amount.
-However, when the time has taken is excessive, the Liquidator may go back to the committee for more.
+Once fees are agreed, the Liquidator can therefore bill up to the agreed amount.
+However, when the time has taken is excessive, the liquidator may return to the committee for more.

-For further help, then click on MEET THE TEAM.
+For further help, click on the team at HBG Advisory.